-Wakeford Fireplaces are a specialist supplier of wood burning stoves and multi fuel stoves in Surrey and the South East.
-We have a wide range of stoves to choose from, and many models can be viewed in our showroom.
+Wakeford Fireplaces are a specialist supplier multi fuel stoves in Surrey and the South East.
+We have a wide range of stoves to choose from, and many models can be viewed in our Surrey showroom.
 Why not pop in for a relaxed chat with our friendly and knowledgeable team to discuss the best multi fuel stove for your home?

 We are proud of our 30-year track record as a professional fireplace, fire and stove centre in Surrey, having advised countless homeowners and property interiors experts who are looking for a stylish way to update and refurbish all types of homes.